Bhagavad Gita Chapter 4 Verse 28 Meaning

 Available in 28 languages

-This verse from Chapter 4 of the Bhagavad Gita highlights a practical insight: Others again offer wealth, austerity, and Yoga as sacrifice, while ascetics of self-restraint and rigid vows offer the study of scriptures and knowledge as sacrifice.
+The Gita addresses divine knowledge with characteristic directness here.
+Others again offer wealth, austerity, and Yoga as sacrifice, while ascetics of self-restraint and rigid vows offer the study of scriptures and knowledge as sacrifice.
+Within the broader arc of Chapter 4, this verse builds on Krishna's systematic exposition of spiritual sacrifice.
+Ramanuja's commentary highlights how this verse reinforces the accessibility of the Gita's path.

 — Explained by the Nitya Team